ian-cho/data-prep-kit/examples/agentic/README.md

    - [Watsonx](https://www.ibm.com/watsonx)
    - locally running [Ollama](https://ollama.com/) (on mac)

-   Please note that the notebooks have been tested with a specific LLM and due to the inherent nature of LLMs, using a different model may not produce the same results.

    3.1 Setup Instructions for each framework:

-   The notebook cell that defines the models contains all frameworks with only the replicate part uncomment.
+   The notebook cell that defines the models contains all frameworks with only the `replicate` part uncomment.
 To use one of the other frameworks uncomment its part in the cell while commenting out the other frameworks.
+Please note that the frameworks have been tested with a specific LLM and due to the inherent nature of LLMs, using a different model may not produce the same results.

    - Replicate:
       - Obtain Replicate API token